 Bad Manners Won’t Get You Far

-There is absolutely no excuse for a client shouting at or cursing at their paralegal.
+There is no excuse for a client shouting at or cursing at their paralegal.
 I don’t care how frustrated you are.
 I don’t care how “stupid” you think the paralegal is.
-If you are that upset with how your case is being handled, the best thing to do is make an appointment to come in and speak directly with your personal injury lawyer.
+If you are upset with how your case is handled, the best thing to do is make an appointment to come in and speak directly with your personal injury lawyer.

 Remember, the paralegal does not work for you.
 He or she works for the attorney.
 If you have a legitimate complaint about your paralegal, address it the next time you speak with your attorney.
-Complaining to the paralegal won’t help your case, so definitely talk with your attorney.
+Complaining to the paralegal won’t help your case, so talk with your attorney.